WZBSocialScienceCenter/tmtoolkit/doc/source/intro.rst

 About this documentation
 ------------------------

-This documentation guides you in several chapters from installing tmtoolkit to its specific use cases and shows several examples with the built-in and other datasets.
+This documentation guides you in several chapters from installing tmtoolkit to its specific use cases and shows some examples with built-in corpora and other datasets.
 All "hands on" chapters from `Getting started <getting_started.ipynb>`_ to `Topic modeling <topic_modeling.ipynb>`_ are generated from `Jupyter Notebooks <https://jupyter.org/>`_.
 If you want to follow along using these notebooks, you can `download them from the GitHub repository <https://github.com/WZBSocialScienceCenter/tmtoolkit/tree/master/doc/source>`_.

-There are also several other examples as plain Python scripts or notebooks available in the `examples folder <https://github.com/WZBSocialScienceCenter/tmtoolkit/tree/master/examples>`_ of the GitHub repository.
+There are also a few other examples as plain Python scripts available in the `examples folder <https://github.com/WZBSocialScienceCenter/tmtoolkit/tree/master/examples>`_ of the GitHub repository.